LukoJy3D/perfect100/guides/Cyberpunk_2077/achievements/Master_Crafter.md

 :trophy: **Guide written by a human**:

-_Add guide here_
+> :writing_hand: Add guide content here!

 ---

 :robot: **AI hallucinations**:

 To craft three legendary items, you will need the following materials:

 1. X amount of Y material (specify what each item needs)

-* For example - To make a legendary sword with steel and adamantium requires 50 units of iron ore and 20 units of diamond dust.
+- For example - To make a legendary sword with steel and adamantium requires 50 units of iron ore and 20 units of diamond dust.

 You can find these items by exploring the world or completing quests/missions that require them as rewards, but you may also need to purchase some materials from merchants in town if they are not found naturally during your adventures.